WillKre/create-svelte-chatgpt/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Contributing

+Contributions are welcome!
+Please create a fork of the repository, make your changes, and submit a pull request.

+## License

+This project is open-source and available under the MIT License.